sosias/tmx-tool/README.md

 # tmx-tool

 Really basic TMX ([Translation Memory eXchange](http://xml.coverpages.org/tmxSpec971212.html)) to csv exporter and in browser viewer.
-This tool now can only visualize as a table the translations and export them as csv
+This tool now can only visualize the translations in a table and export them as a csv file

 Use the tool at [https://sosias.github.io/tmx-tool](https://sosias.github.io/tmx-tool)

-The separator in the exported csv file is tabulation
+The separator in the exported csv file is the tab character

 ## Project setup
 ```